CloudCorpRecords/build_llm/README.md

 Please note that fine-tuning a language model can be a time-consuming process, even with a smaller model like distilgpt2 and a small dataset.

+instructions: open your terminal and paste:
+    pip install torch torchvision torchaudio
+    pip install transformers

+create a folder for your python file. download the main.py to that folder.

+in terminal "cd" the path of the main.py file.

+python main.py <--- paste that now into terminal and it will activate it. if on macbook its python3 main.py

+Use chatgpt4 with browser assist for any help.